The link on the left goes to club web-site.

 The club has quarterly VE sessions at 6pm at the church.

-TARPN is a group building VHF/UHF packet radio networks.
+TARPN is a group designing and supporting VHF/UHF packet radio networks.
 The idea is to be an off-the-grid text messaging system.
-The local contingent is led by KA2DEW and has about 12 stations active in a 50 mile wide packet radio network.
+The local contingent is led by KA2DEW and has about 20 stations active in a 50 mile wide packet radio network.

-Check the web page (click on left) and then in the Builder page there is a link to the email reflector.
+Check the web page (click on left) -- there is a link to the email reflector.

 Johnston county Amateur Radio Society